India orders IndiGo to replace all Pratt engines on Airbus A320neo planes

-NEW DELHI (Reuters) - IndiGo (INGL.NS) must replace all Pratt & Whitney (P&W) engines on its fleet of 97 twin-engined Airbus A320neo family aircraft with new P&W power units, India’s air safety watchdog said on Friday following recent inflight engine shutdowns.
+NEW DELHI, Nov 1 (Reuters) - IndiGo must replace all Pratt & Whitney (P&W) engines on its fleet of 97 twin-engined Airbus A320neo family aircraft with new P&W power units, India’s air safety watchdog said on Friday following recent inflight engine shutdowns.

 The incidents have caused “serious concern” and the decision to order the engines be replaced was taken after “considerable deliberations,” the Directorate General of Civil Aviation (DGCA) said in a statement.